reactjs/react.dev/src/content/reference/react/useSyncExternalStore.md

 ### Subscribing to an external store {/*subscribing-to-an-external-store*/}

-Most of your React components will only read data from their [props,](/learn/passing-props-to-a-component) [state,](/reference/react/useState) and [context.](/reference/react/useContext) However, sometimes a component needs to read some data from some store outside of React that changes over time.
+Most of your React components will only read data from their [props,](/learn/passing-props-to-a-component) [State,](/reference/react/useState) and [context.](/reference/react/useContext) However, sometimes a component needs to read some data from some store outside of React that changes over time.
 This includes:

-* Third-party state management libraries that hold state outside of React.
+* Third-party State management libraries that hold State outside of React.
 * Browser APIs that expose a mutable value and events to subscribe to its changes.

 Call `useSyncExternalStore` at the top level of your component to read a value from an external data store.